LifeBogger presents the Full Story of a Midfield Engine best known by the Nickname; ‘Bakoko’.

 His Header Humbled City:

 Anytime Manchester City will arrive at Stamford Bridge to see Bakayoko playing, they will be only too aware of the damage he is capable of wreaking.
 Thanks to history.

 And with 19 minutes to go, they were 6-5 in front, only for Bakayoko to turn home Thomas Lemar’s free-kick to give Monaco a famous victory.
 “It’s an immense joy to score in the Champions League.
 I didn’t expect this,” he said.

 The truth be told.
 They stole him from Mourinho’s plans.
 The special one loved him because he meets his specification.
 (Strong, Powerful and Quick).

 I listened to his arguments about why I should move to Man United.
 He never knew something; I have grown up watching Chelsea and not him.

 Perhaps another reason for a more intense rivalry between Jose Mourinho and Antonio Conte.

-He accompanied the picture with the message: “Plane, Let’s go … I’am gonna have a good week with Chelsea FC” accompanied with a pair of plane emojis.
+He accompanied the picture with the message: “Plane, Let’s go … I’m gonna have a good week with Chelsea FC” accompanied by a pair of plane emojis.